 University of California, Davis, School of Law, and off-site locations in the U.S. and abroad depending on the course.

 - Application fee: $80 U.S. Applicants / $100 International Applicants

 - Academic tuition and fees: approximately $29,800 for three consecutive summers of study.*

 * Tuition and fees are subject to change.

 Program of Study

 Candidates begin the program by examining the fundamentals of the U.S. legal system with special emphasis on business and trade law.
 They complete the Orientation in U.S.A.
 Law program, two of the specialized programs in international commercial law and the American Legal System Research Seminar.
-In addition, participants take intensive elective courses with an international perspective designed specifically for the master's degree program and complete a capstone writing project.
-Topics for these courses include:
+In addition, participants take intensive elective courses with an international perspective designed specifically for the master's degree program.
+Students also complete a capstone writing project.
+Topics for courses include:

 |Core Courses (20 Units minimum)||Units

 |Capstone Writing Project||4||YES||YES||YES|

 |American Legal System Research Seminar||1||YES||YES||YES|